-Table 20 on page 69 describes the options to be set when auto programming the panel.
+Table 23 below describes the options to be set when auto programming the panel.

-Table 20: Auto programming options [1]
+Table 23: Auto programming options [1]

 Option Description Auto zoning This option controls whether devices are automatically assigned to zones.
-The number of devices assigned to a zone is based on the type of panel: VS1 panel: Four devices per zone VS4 panel: Sixteen devices per zone Yes: The system automatically finds all of the devices connected to the system and assigns them to a zone.
+The number of devices assigned to a zone is based on the type of panel: FX-64 panel: Four devices per zone FX-1000 panel: Sixteen devices per zone Yes: The system automatically finds all of the devices connected to the system and assigns them to a zone.
 Only the primary element of dual element detectors are assigned to a zone.
 See Zone configuration for details.
 No: The system automatically finds all of the devices connected to the system and does not assign them to a zone.

-Enable NET Configures the panel to communicate with a central monitoring station (CMS) via an Ethernet network.
-Note: The selected option (Yes or No) will only be applied to IP Account 1.
-There will not be any change in the settings of other IP accounts and they will continue to hold the previously set values.
-Yes: Enables Ethernet communication with the central monitoring station (CMS).
-No: Disables Ethernet communication with the CMS.
-Dialer Configures the panel to communicate with the CMS via a dialer.
+Option Description Dialer Configures the panel to communicate with the CMS via a dialer.
 The dialer is configured as a dual line so that all messages are sent to two separate receivers with different phone numbers and account codes.
 Note: Not all dialer programming options are acceptable for UL/ULC installations.
-See "UL/ULC programming requirements" on page 35 for details.
+See "UL/ULC programming requirements" on page 37 for details.
 Yes: Enables the dialer and configures it for dual-line communication with the CMS.
-All messages will be sent to two separate receivers that have different phone numbers and account codes.
+Al messages will be sent to two separate receivers that have different phone numbers and account codes.
 No: Dialer is not enabled.
 Event notification Configures event reporting for zones, individual devices, or both.
 Zone: When a device is a member of a zone, only the zone information is sent to the LCD, LEDs, printer, and dialer.
 Device level reporting configuration is not available.
 Zone/device: Zone information is sent to the LCD and LEDs.
 Device information is sent to the printer and dialer.
 Zone/device reporting locations can be configured through custom programming.
 Device: Only device information is reported, no zone information Label devices Configures the auto programming sequence to allow you to label devices using the alphanumeric keypad.
-Yes: Enables device labeling No: Disables device labeling Label zones Configures the auto programming sequence to allow you to label zones using the 201100 alphanumeric keypad.
-20100 Alphanumeric keypad.
-Yes: Enables zone labeling
+Yes: Enables device labeling No: Disables device labeling Label zones Configures the auto programming sequence to allow you to label zones using the alphanumeric keypad.
+Yes: Enables zone labeling No: Disables zone labeling